-The Department continues its environmental compliance audits.
+The Department continues its environmental compliance assessments at all operations facilities statewide on a rotating basis.

 IDOT incorporated the Deficiency Deduction into its standard specifications.

 IDOT continues to ensure that hazardous material spills along the highway system have been responded to, cleaned up, and responsible parties identified.